The Guide to Testing in Apache Camel

 </dependency>

-Then, you need to write a test class which extends CamelBlueprintTestSupport
+Then, you need to write a test class which extends CamelBlueprintTestSupport.

-.
+In your test class, you’ll need to override the method getBlueprintDescriptor.
 Return the path to your Blueprint XML definition that defines your Camel Context.
 This tells Camel where to find your Blueprint file, so it can start the Camel Context.

 Here’s an example to get you started: